LifeTimeScriptKiddie/Prompt_Collector/README.md

-The list of potential prompts you provided is empty.
+It appears that the list of potential prompts was not provided in your request.
+To build the "Prompt Injection Database" report, I need the raw GitHub search results or a list of queries with their associated repositories.

-Therefore, I cannot proceed with data cleaning, categorization, or building the Markdown table as there is no data to process.
-Please provide the actual list of GitHub search results or potential prompts so I can generate the "Prompt Injection Database" report.
+Please provide the raw list of prompts and repositories so I can proceed with the data cleaning, categorization, and Markdown table generation as requested.